 Shop for Today’s VA Loan Rates

 Finally, it’s always a good idea to comparison shop.
 Before deciding on a particular loan and mortgage lender, have a look at the products offered by various financial institutions.
-Some lenders offer shorter and longer term mortgages in addition to 30- and 15-year mortgages.
+Some lenders offer shorter and longer-term mortgages in addition to 30- and 15-year mortgages.
 Who knows?
-You might find that a 20-year mortgage – or a 10-year mortgage – are better suited to your lifestyle and personal-finance strategy.
+You might find that a 20-year mortgage — or a 10-year mortgage — is better suited to your lifestyle and personal finance strategy.